hellloxiaotian/hellloxiaotian.github.io/index.md

 ## Awards (奖励)

+2022 I am invited to be the Special Session Co-Chair, Workshop Chair of the international conference "ICCSI 2022".

+2022 I am invited to be the SI Chair of the international conference *6th Asian Conference on Artificial Intelligence Technology (ACAIT 2022)*.

+2022 I am invited to be the PC Chair of the international conference *International Conference on Machine Learning, Cloud Computing and Intelligent Mining (MLCCIM 2022)*.

+2022 I join the expert group of domestic Chinese core journals **.

+2022 I am invited to be the guest editor of the special issue of *Electronics*, an international journal.

+2022 I am invited to be the Workshop Chair of the international conference, *International Conference on Machine Learning, Cloud Computing and Intelligent Mining (MLCCIM 2022)*.

-2021 I am invited as a guest editor of the special journal of Mathematics about the special issue on method and application of machine learning.
+2021 I am invited as a guest editor of the special journal of *Mathematics about the special issue on method and application of machine learning*.

-2021 I am rated as a contribution reviewer of internal journal of Bulletin of Electrical Engineering and Informatics (BEEI).
+2021 I am rated as a contribution reviewer of internal journal of *Bulletin of Electrical Engineering and Informatics* (BEEI).

 2021 I am invited as a technical expert of Shanghai.